1908 (27th August)

 Lyndon Johnson signed the Gun Control Act which imposed regulations on the owning of firearms.

-The Democrats lost the election to Richard Nixon
+The Democrats lost the election to Republican Richard Nixon.

 Lyndon retired to his ranch in Stonewall, Texas where he began writing his first book The Choices We Face.

 Johnson’s book ‘The Choices We Face’ was published.

 Lyndon, who had gained weight and started smoking again, was taken to Brooke Army General Hospital suffering from angina.

 Lyndon, had another serious angina attack.
 He immediately went on a strict diet.

 Johnson’s book ‘The Vantage Point: Perspectives of the Presidency 1963 – 1969’ was published.